-Prerequisite:Completion of Geometry with a "B" average and Teacher Recommendation
+Prerequisite: Completion of Geometry with a "B" average and Teacher Recommendation

 Honors Algebra II emphasizes real world applications and associated graphical analysis.
 Linear, quadratic, exponential, logarithmic, polynomial, rational, and trigonometric functions are explored and prescribed by The Common Core State Standards.
 Performance based tasks are used to measure student understanding and ability to apply content.
 This course will help improve skills necessary for the ACT and SAT.
-Students will need a graphing calculator, either a TI-83 series or TI-84 series is appropriate.
+Students will need a TI-84 graphing calculator.